starryxy/Front-End/Restaurant Order/README.md

 ## Summary

 A program in Python that computes the cost of breakfast at the Good Morning America! restaurant.
-The program prompts the user for input and validate it before computing the results.
+The program prompts the user for breakfast item and quantity input and validate them before computing the results.

 ## Specific Functions